rayjohnson/zap/README.md

-setup           Creates vendor directory with all dependencies clean           Clean up any generated files fmt             Run go fmt on source base help            Display this help message todo            Greps for any TODO comments in the source code version         Show the version the Makefile will build
+setup           Creates vendor directory with all dependencies clean           Clean up any generated files fmt             Run go fmt on source base dep_graph       Generate a dependency graph from dep and graphvis help            Display this help message todo            Greps for any TODO comments in the source code version         Show the version the Makefile will build